Succinct Explanations With Cascading Decision Trees: Experiments

+Based on the average \pathimprovement shorter decision paths than PI-explanation, we expect that Cascading Decision Tree will be robust against datasets with missing data.
+To test the ability of missing data handling in practice, we randomly selected part of the testing data as missing.
+Figure~\ref{fig:linegraph} confirms our expectation. illustrates that the Cascading Decision Tree has advantages in robustness against missing data in the Breast Cancer dataset.
+Due to the page limit, we present the results of the other nine datasets in the supplemental material.

-\para{Turn-around Efficiency.} Although this paper does not focus on building fast classifier, the turn-around efficiency of our cascading decision trees algorithm turns out to be great in practice.
-The training process finishes in seconds in all three real-world UCI datasets.
-Taking the ionosphere dataset as an example, our cascading decision trees learning process terminates in 1.1 seconds with accuracy of 88.7\%.
-This is comparable to accuracy of 87.0\% of the state-of-the-art optimal decision trees algorithm BioOCT when depth of the tree are three (cf.~\cite{VerwerZ19}).
+\para{Efficiency.} Although this paper does not focus on building a fast classifier, the efficiency of our Cascading Decision Trees algorithm turns out to be strong in practice.
+The training process finishes all ten real-world UCI datasets in seconds.
+Taking the ionosphere dataset as an example, our Cascading Decision Trees learning process terminates in 1.1 seconds with accuracy of 88.7\%.
+This is comparable to accuracy of 87.0\% of the state-of-the-art optimal decision trees algorithm BioOCT when depth of the tree is three (cf.~\cite{VerwerZ19}).
 However, BioOCT takes around ten minutes to train.
+Moreover, when the dataset size becomes larger, the Cascading Decision Trees scales better than the baselines.
+The German credit dataset is the largest dataset in our evaluation.
+It takes the PI-explaination more than 50 mins to train.
+Our Cascading Decision Trees training process not only terminates in 1.6 seconds, but also it comes with an advantage in average prediction accuracy around 5.0\%.